 - Research Methods in Biology: develops essential academic and transferable skills, with major emphasis on problem solving.
 This is achieved through a combination of interactive lectures, independent data-handling workshops and group work on a mini research project.

 - Vertebrate Zoology: explores the diversity of vertebrate animals, beginning with the closest relatives of vertebrates and the evolutionary origins of the group.

 If you decide to take Neuroscience in your third and fourth years, you choose from a wide variety of advanced options.

 In third year, you will take three compulsory modules in neuroscience, neuropharmacology and data handling.
 Over the course of your Honours studies, you will have the option of studying a wide range of modules ranging from clinical and developmental psychology to molecular and cellular neuroscience, with further options in the School of Biology.

 Here is a sample of Senior Honours modules which have been offered in previous years:

 - Research Methods in Cognitive Neuroscience

-In fourth year, students will conduct a research project which will involve extensive laboratory or field research to investigate a problem broadly within biology, psychology or neuroscience.
+In fourth year, students can conduct a research project which will involve extensive laboratory or field research to investigate a problem broadly within neuroscience or psychology.
 The project will culminate in the production of a high-quality report that demonstrates a deep understanding of the chosen area of research.